Dodge Dart (PF): Discontinuation

 On January 27, 2016, Fiat Chrysler announced the end of Dodge Dart and Chrysler 200 production to redirect its focus towards crossover vehicles.
 A plan to move production from its Belvidere Assembly Plant to Mexico was in the works but later scrapped.

 The Dart ended production on September 2, 2016, after failing to meet sales expectations.
 A revived Dodge Neon based on the Fiat Tipo replaced it in the Mexican market.

 During a press conference held at the 2017 Detroit Auto Show, FCA President Sergio Marchionne said: "I can tell you right now that both the Chrysler 200 and the Dodge Dart, as great products as they were, were the least financially rewarding enterprises that we've carried out inside FCA in the last eight years," adding "I don't know one investment that was as bad as these two were."

 The Dart's discontinuation has attributed to declining sales of passenger cars in general and particularly in the compact car segment.
 Moreover, there was shift in consumer preference towards SUVs and trucks which made the automaker focus on more profitable Jeep and Ram models.
-There was no reason to continue building a low-priced compact sedan that needed incentives such interest-free financing to attract customers when buyers looked forward to higher-priced Jeeps with profit-driving high-end trims and option packages.
+There was no reason to continue building a low-priced compact sedan that needed incentives such as interest-free financing to attract customers when buyers looked forward to higher-priced Jeeps with profit-driving high-end trims and option packages.
 The Dart's domestic competitors, the Chevrolet Cruze and Ford Focus, also suffered steep drops in sales, in contrast to Japanese models such as the Honda Civic and Toyota Corolla whose sales declined much more gradually during the shift towards SUVs.
 FCA's decision not to replace the Dart and 200 in favor of more crossover vehicles would later prove to be justified when Ford Motor Company announced in 2018 it was ending production of all non-truck vehicles except the Ford Mustang in North America, followed by the paring down of other passenger car models from other automakers.

 During the COVID-19 pandemic in 2020, some remaining Dart models were sold to customers due to production issues of other models as a result of the pandemic.